Adam-Color/AppUsageGUI/README.md

 # AppUsageGUI
 ### Application Runtime Tracker

-This program tracks the runtime of specified applications, organizing sessions into projects for better management.
-Users can create multiple projects, each containing multiple tracking sessions, providing comprehensive time tracking and organization capabilities.
+This program tracks the runtime of specified applications, organizing sessions into projects.
+Users can create multiple projects, each containing multiple tracking sessions, providing comprehensive time tracking and data analysis.

 ## Installation